Ontario Renovation Contract

 Subcontractor Addendum to Contract

-- The subcontractor has the same rights against the contractor as the contractor has against the property owner.
+The subcontractor is entitled to the same rights against the contractor as the contractor has against the property owner.
+This ensures a consistent and fair approach to all parties involved in the project.

-- The contractor is responsible for obtaining all permits and providing all site facilities and utilities unless otherwise agreed in writing by the subcontractor.
+Unless otherwise agreed to in writing by the subcontractor, the contractor is responsible for securing all necessary permits and for providing all required site facilities and utilities needed for the project.

 Contractor Limited Warranty